EliasViro/Cube-roll-dungeon-crawler/Meeting-notes.md

 -Pathfinding fixes for enemies
 -Fixing bugs in DungeonLevel
 -Working on the main game loop and getting the game into a playable state

+# Meeting 26.11.2021 15::00

+**Participants**:
+1. Elias
+2. Atte
+3. Binh
+4. Selin

+## Summary of works
+1. Elias: Created more textures for the game, debugged lots of errors and segfaults, implemented the core structure of the main game loop, playtested the game.

+2. Atte: Implemented game graphics printing functions and interactive buttons and other menus.

+3. Binh: Fixed bugs in the DungeonLevel class

+4. Selin: Implemented enemy pathfinding

+## Challenges

+-Lots of segmentation faults that weren't very obvious to track down -Tracking down bugs with item usage and cooldowns -Refactoring loading the sprites from disk and optimizing the process of creating them

+## Actions
+1. Elias: Debugging and testing some classes, implementing more textures, programming the main game loop
+2. Atte: Work on graphics printing functions and helping with debugging.
+3. Binh: Fixed bugs in the DungeonLevel class
+4. Selin: Implemented enemy pathfinding

+## Project status
+The game is missing sound effects and music, and the main game loop doesn't have weapon item usage yet.
+Interactive inventory hasn't been done yet, but all other functionalities of the UI have been added.

+### TODOs
+-Adding sound effects
+-Fixing bugs
+-Playtesting
+-Implementing the weapon usage and interactive inventory.